John Peel

 The death of an icon

-Peel spent a lot of his career moving through the various genres of British entertainment throughout the years.
+Peel spent much of his career moving through the various genres of British entertainment throughout the years.

-Peel also guest-starred on a number of important shows over the years, including the Radio 4 favourite – Desert Island Discs.
+Peel also guest-starred on several important shows over the years, including the Radio 4 favorite – Desert Island Discs.
 John Peel’s Desert Island Discs included:

-Following an incredible impact on the radio industry, Peel died from a heart attack on October the 25th in 2004.
+Following an incredible impact on the radio industry, Peel died from a heart attack on October the 25th, 2004.
 The event happened when John was in the middle of a working holiday in Peru.

 When his death was announced, fans began sending tributes to Radio 1, and the BBC cleared Radio 1’s schedule for October 26 to broadcast a full day of tributes.

-The funeral held for John Peel in Suffolk on the 12th of November 2004 was visited by more than a thousand people, including many of the artists that Peel had helped to earn attention for over the years.
+The funeral held for John Peel in Suffolk on the 12th of November 2004 was visited by more than a thousand people, including many of the artists whom Peel had helped to earn attention over the years.

 The service also ended with the song “Teenage Kicks” by the Undertones.
 Peel had long had a deep connection with that song and had written that he wanted the words to Teenage Kicks included on his gravestone when he died.

-Since John Peel’s death, the BBC has marked the 25th of October as “Peel day”, regularly playing special tribute sessions and broadcasting performances from some of the artists that Peel was so closely connected with.
+Since John Peel’s death, the BBC has marked the 25th of October as “Peel Day. ” A regular playing of special tribute sessions and broadcasting performances from some of the artists Peel was so closely connected with.

 However, this process has fallen somewhat to the wayside over the years, perhaps due to the controversy that emerged after Peel passed away.